kenesu-h/yPokeStats-API/README.md

 band-aid solution, I had to modify json.lua to reference Lua's table library as "table\_lib".

+# Usage
+1. Clone the repo.
+2. Grab Kulchenko's compiled LuaSocket dll and put it in the root of the repo (where ylingstats.lua is).
+3. With your Lua-compatible emulator, launch the script while running Pokemon.
+  - This step assumes that you've setup your emulator for Lua.
+This usually entails lua51.dll being in the same folder as your emulator's executable.

 # Examples
 A working example of a web app communicating with the API can be found in `app-example`.
 It's very rough, but it's able to show a live preview of your